Small interfering RNA: Chemical modification

-Therapeutic applications and challenges
+Therapeutic applications

-Given the ability to knock down, in essence, any gene of interest, RNAi via siRNAs has generated a great deal of interest in both basic and applied biology.
+Given the ability to knock down, in essence, any gene of interest, RNAi via siRNAs presents opportunities in both basic and applied biology.

-One of the biggest challenges to siRNA and RNAi based therapeutics is intracellular delivery. siRNA also has weak stability and pharmacokinetic behavior.
+One of the biggest challenges to siRNA and RNAi-based therapeutics is intracellular delivery. siRNA also has weak stability and pharmacokinetic behavior.
 Delivery of siRNA via nanoparticles has shown promise. siRNA oligos in vivo are vulnerable to degradation by plasma and tissue endonucleases and exonucleases and have shown only mild effectiveness in localized delivery sites, such as the human eye.
-Delivering pure DNA to target organisms is challenging because its large size and structure prevents it from diffusing readily across membranes. siRNA oligos circumvent this problem due to their small size of 21-23 oligos.
+Delivering pure DNA to target organisms is challenging because its large size and structure prevent it from diffusing readily across membranes. siRNA oligos circumvent this problem due to their small size of 21–23 nucleotides.
 This allows delivery via nano-scale delivery vehicles called nanovectors.

-A good nanovector for siRNA delivery should protect siRNA from degradation, enrich siRNA in the target organ and facilitate the cellular uptake of siRNA.
+A good nanovector for siRNA delivery should protect siRNA from degradation, enrich siRNA in the target organ, and facilitate the cellular uptake of siRNA.
 The three main groups of siRNA nanovectors are: lipid based, non-lipid organic-based, and inorganic.
 Lipid based nanovectors are excellent for delivering siRNA to solid tumors, but other cancers may require different non-lipid based organic nanovectors such as cyclodextrin based nanoparticles.

 siRNAs delivered via lipid based nanoparticles have been shown to have therapeutic potential for central nervous system (CNS) disorders.
 Central nervous disorders are not uncommon, but the blood brain barrier (BBB) often blocks access of potential therapeutics to the brain. siRNAs that target and silence efflux proteins on the BBB surface have been shown to create an increase in BBB permeability. siRNA delivered via lipid based nanoparticles is able to cross the BBB completely.

 A huge difficulty in siRNA delivery is the problem of off-targeting.
 Since genes are read in both directions, there exists a possibility that even if the intended antisense siRNA strand is read and knocks out the target mRNA, the sense siRNA strand may target another protein involved in another function.

 Phase I results of the first two therapeutic RNAi trials (indicated for age-related macular degeneration, aka AMD) reported at the end of 2005 that siRNAs are well tolerated and have suitable pharmacokinetic properties.

 In a phase 1 clinical trial, 41 patients with advanced cancer metastasised to liver were administered RNAi delivered through lipid nanoparticles.
 The RNAi targeted two genes encoding key proteins in the growth of the cancer cells, vascular endothelial growth factor, (VEGF), and kinesin spindle protein (KSP).
 The results showed clinical benefits, with the cancer either stabilized after six months, or regression of metastasis in some of the patients.
 Pharmacodynamic analysis of biopsy samples from the patients revealed the presence of the RNAi constructs in the samples, proving that the molecules reached the intended target.

 Proof of concept trials have indicated that Ebola-targeted siRNAs may be effective as post-exposure prophylaxis in humans, with 100% of non-human primates surviving a lethal dose of Zaire Ebolavirus, the most lethal strain.